 The Company declared dividends every year since its IPO in 2007.
-However, in view of the uncertain economic conditions which are exacerbated by the COVID-19 pandemic, and the anticipated capital expenditure for the Group's expansion plans as announced in 2020 and in the full year results announcement for FY2020, it is difficult for the Company to commit to a fixed dividend policy.
+However, in view of the uncertain economic conditions which are exacerbated by the COVID-19 pandemic, and the anticipated capital expenditure for the Group's expansion plans as announced in the full year results announcement for FY2021, it is difficult for the Company to commit to a fixed dividend policy.
 Nevertheless, the Board will discuss recommendations for dividend payments, whether in the form of final dividends or interim dividends, during Board meetings, taking into consideration the availability of the Company's retained earnings, the Group's profitability and financial position, capital expenditure requirements, future expansion or investment plans, and other relevant factors as may be determined by the Board.

-The Board has recommended a one-tier tax exempt final dividend of S\$0.01 per ordinary share for FY2020.
+The Board has recommended a one-tier tax exempt final dividend of S\$0.01 per ordinary share, and a one-tier tax exempt special dividend of S\$0.01 per ordinary share for FY2021 in view of the good performance of the Group for FY2021.